 “Ms Mitchelson always related in a mature, confident, friendly and co-operative manner with her peers, colleagues and staff that supervised her.
 Alana is respectful, resourceful and dedicated.
 She is open-minded and compassionate too!
 I would strongly recommend Ms Mitchelson unhesitatingly.” – Deb Anderson, journalism lecturer at Monash University (February, 2015).

 “Alana Mitchelson completed a two week internship at Metro Media Publishing working across The Weekly Review titles in September, 2014.
 Alana was a diligent worker during her time at MMP.
 She completed numerous articles that appeared both in print and online publications.
 She took on board any feedback and edited her work accordingly.
-She is a quiet, no fuss, hard worker who I would recommend to future employers.
-I wish Alana all the best in her search for employment and encourage her to keep improving her writing and interview techniques, which are already at a high standard.” – Tim Doutré, news editor at The Weekly Review (October, 2014)
+She is a quiet, no fuss, hard worker who I would recommend to future employers.” – Tim Doutré, news editor at The Weekly Review (October, 2014)

 “Alana was a valuable member of the editorial team, working on the Health + Medicine desk and closely with the two editors of that section.
 Her duties included presenting story ideas to news conferences, commissioning articles, editing copy, writing research briefs, picture research, posting articles to the site and working as a researcher supporting editors.
 One example of Alana’s editorial creativity is a forthcoming piece she commissioned on sleep disorders in children with autism.
 She also commissioned articles on scoliosis, gender inequity in medical research and wrote a news story on how biology determines the bacteria in our gut.
 Alana was also a social-media coordinator for the site.
 She was responsible for posting stories on Twitter and seeding our editorial content in other social media forums.
 She demonstrated a natural flair and confidence in using social media to enhance The Conversation, and drive traffic and discussion in our communities.
 Alana’s professionalism, intelligence, interpersonal skills and eye for detail indicate she has great potential.” – Fron Jackson-Webb, health and medicine section editor at The Conversation (August, 2014).